 Alcohol is a drug that can be dangerous if consumed irresponsibly.
 From time to time, employees will attend Firm functions and entertain clients in settings where alcohol is available.
 Excessive drinking at these events is not only bad business; it could pose a danger to those around you.
 If you choose to drink at these functions, drink responsibly.
 Furthermore, we want you to be aware of the following policies:

 No employee (including attorneys) of the Firm is permitted to drive following a Firm function (including holiday parties, picnics, Firm meetings, business development outings, recruiting functions, etc.) if the employee’s ability to drive is impaired by alcohol.
 If any employee believes that he or she has had too much to drink and may not be able to drive safely, such employee must either get a ride from someone else or take a cab.
 The Firm will reimburse the cab fare.
-If any employee believes that another employee (attorneys included) has had too much to drink, such employee should encourage the co-employee to take a cab or should contact an attorney or supervisor.
+If any employee believes that another employee (attorneys included) has had too much to drink, such employee should encourage the co-employee to take a cab or should contact a Managing Attorney or supervisor.

 In addition to the foregoing, if any employee is in attendance at any such Firm function and believes that a client of the Firm, a recruit, or any other guest of the Firm at such function has had too much to drink and his/her ability to drive may be impaired, the above policy (including reimbursement for cab fare) applies to that additional party.